billoxbury/ecrank/README.md

 3. Prime series.
 Discussion of the a_i behaviours.
 4. t-SNE and PCA.
 Introduce the b_i variables.
 5. Models.
 Use TensorFlow to fit and compare models.
 6. Conductors.
-Explore (inconclusively) prime facotrisation of the conductor as additional features.
+Explore (inconclusively) prime factorisation of the conductor as additional features.

 **References**